alfeztintoiya/SlotSwapper/README.md

 - Frontend (Vercel): https://slot-swapper-tau.vercel.app/
 - Backend: currently not available

-Note: The originally published backend endpoint does not serve the API because it was deployed to a static host (Netlify), which cannot run a long‑lived Express server.
+<p style="color: red;">Note: The originally published backend endpoint does not serve the API because it was deployed to a static host (Netlify), which cannot run a long‑lived Express server.
 As a result, routes like `/api/health` return 404.
 To review the app end‑to‑end, please run the backend locally or deploy it to a Node host (Render/Heroku/Fly.io) as outlined below.
-The frontend stays live on Vercel.
+The frontend stays live on Vercel.</p>

 ## Data model (MongoDB)